-One of the first applications of the local AC to the development of DFAs was to derive the B88 correlation functional166 Given that the global AC is the founding principle underpinning (global) hybrid functionals (see contributions (2.4.2), (2.4.4) and (2.4.6) above),^{124,128,167} a local AC should be relevant for local hybrid functionals (LHs) with position-dependent exact-exchange admixture.
-Let us mention in passing our early attempts to derive local mixing functions for LHs from local AC interpolation.168 Other important hyper-GGA functionals simulate strong correlation effects and also make use of local interpolations.^{165,169}
+One of the first applications of the local AC to the development of DFAs was to derive the B88 correlation functional Given that the global AC is the founding principle underpinning (global) hybrid functionals (see (2.4.2), (2.4.4), and (2.4.6) above), 121,125,164, a local AC should be relevant for local hybrid functionals (LHs) with position-dependent exact-exchange admixture.
+Let us mention in passing our early attempts to derive local mixing functions for LHs from local AC interpolation.
+Other important hyper-GGA functionals simulate strong correlation effects and also make use of local interpolations.

-Most notable in this context are recent efforts to include the SCE limit ($\lambda \rightarrow \infty$) of the AC by local AC interpolation.^{149,170-172} Importantly, the local AC approach has advantages compared to the global AC in terms of achieving size-consistency for DFAs in the presence of degeneracies.173
+Most notable in this context are recent efforts to include the SCE limit ( $\lambda \to \infty$ ) of the AC by local AC interpolation.
+146,167-169 Importantly, the local AC approach has advantages compared to the global AC in terms of achieving size-consistency for DFAs in the presence of degeneracies.

-2.4.8 Kronik.
-An important concept that I have found to be very useful is that of generalized Kohn-Sham theory, introduced by Seidl et al.67 This involves mapping of the many-electron system onto a partially interacting model system, represented by a single Slater determinant, such that the ground-state electron density is conserved.
+(2.4.8) Kronik: An important concept that I have found to be very useful is that of generalized Kohn-Sham theory, introduced by Seidl et al. This involves mapping of the manyelectron system onto a partially interacting model system, represented by a single Slater determinant, such that the ground-state electron density is conserved.
 The original Kohn-Sham theory then emerges as a special case of generalized Kohn-Sham theory, where the partial interaction is set to zero.

-Generalized Kohn-Sham theory, recently extended to both TDDFT174 and ensemble DFT,175 provides a useful viewpoint that rigorously justifies the use of nonmultiplicative potentials.
-In particular, this means that the use of Fock-exchange potential operators (and variants thereof) in hybrid functionals (both global and range-separated), originally viewed as an ad hoc and theoretically unjustified merger of Kohn-Sham and Hartree-Fock theories, are rigorously derived and justified within generalized Kohn-Sham theory.176 While, for a given system, there is only one exact Kohn-Sham map, there are infinitely many partially-interacting systems to which an exact generalized Kohn-Sham map may be formed.68 This added flexibility has been found to be useful for spectroscopy - in particular, for choosing generalized-Kohn-Sham maps in which the derivative discontinuity is eliminated; see elaboration in contribution (4.1.5).
+Generalized Kohn-Sham theory, recently extended to both TDDFT $^{171}$ and ensemble DFT, $^{172}$ provides a useful viewpoint that rigorously justifies the use of nonmultiplicative potentials.
+In particular, this means that the use of Fock-exchange potential operators (and variants thereof) in hybrid functionals (both global and range-separated), originally viewed as an $ad\ hoc$ and theoretically unjustified merger of Kohn-Sham and Hartree-Fock theories, are rigorously derived and justified within generalized Kohn-Sham theory. $^{173}$ While, for a given system, there is only one exact Kohn-Sham map, there are infinitely many partially-interacting systems to which an exact generalized Kohn-Sham map may be formed. $^{174}$ This added flexibility has been found to be useful for spectroscopy - in particular, for choosing generalized-Kohn-Sham maps in which the derivative discontinuity is eliminated; see elaboration in contribution (4.1.5).

-2.4.9 Gritsenko.
-A useful concept of Kohn-Sham DFT is the meaning of the energies of the Kohn-Sham orbitals.
-According to the Kohn-Sham analogue of Koopmans' theorem,70 the energy ε_i of the occupied Kohn-Sham orbital φ_i can be interpreted as approximate relaxed vertical potential I_i of the primary ionization, $\varepsilon_i \approx -I_i$.
+(2.4.9) Gritsenko: A useful concept of Kohn-Sham DFT is the meaning of the energies of the Kohn-Sham orbitals.
+According to the Kohn-Sham analogue of Koopmans' theorem, the energy $\varepsilon_i$ of the occupied Kohn-Sham orbital $\phi_i$ can be interpreted as approximate relaxed vertical potential $I_i$ of the primary ionization, $\varepsilon_i \approx -I_i$ .
 The quality of this approximation is better for the outer-valence Kohn-Sham orbitals, with equality for the HOMO.
-The deviation of ε_i of the lower-lying Kohn-Sham orbitals from $-I_i$ is, primarily, due to the spectroscopically-averaged contributions from ionization of the corresponding

-"shake-up" satellites.71 The energies ε_a of virtual Kohn-Sham orbitals φ_a include the "excitonic" type particle-hole interaction; see contribution (2.2.3).
+The deviation of $\varepsilon_i$ of the lower-lying Kohn-Sham orbitals from $-I_i$ is, primarily, due to the spectroscopically-averaged contributions from ionization of the corresponding "shake-up" satellites.
+The energies $\varepsilon_a$ of virtual Kohn-Sham orbitals $\phi_a$ include the "excitonic" type particle-hole interaction; see contribution (2.2.3).
 The difference $\varepsilon_a - \varepsilon_i$ therefore serves as a good-quality zero-order estimate of the corresponding excitation energy from TDDFT.
 With the electron affinity provided by the energy of the anionic Kohn-Sham HOMO, the Kohn-Sham orbitals deliver all the important one-electron quantities.